 Evening visitation will take place on Tuesday, October 22, 2019 from 5 PM until 7PM at the First United Methodist Church, 145 Prairie St, Whitewater, WI 53190.

 Funeral services will be held at 11 AM on Wednesday, October 23, 2019 at First United Methodist Church.
 A visitation will take place from 10 AM until the time of services at the church.
 A burial will follow services at Hillside Cemetery.

 Memorials can be made in Lou’s name to the First United Methodist Church.

 Nitardy funeral home in Whitewater is assisting the family with arrangements.

-www.nitardyfuneralhome.comTo send flowers to the family of Lou Loomis, please visit Tribute Store
+www.nitardyfuneralhome.comTo send flowers to the family or plant a tree in memory of Lou Loomis, please visit Tribute Store